nagpalmanpreet/whale-analysis/README.md

 You’re excited that you were able to prove that the algorithmic trading portfolios are doing so well compared to the market and whales portfolios.
 However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
 Investigate by doing the following:

-*   Use Google Sheets (Links to an external site.) and its built-in GOOGLEFINANCE function to choose 3–5 stocks for your portfolio.
+*   Use Google Sheets and its built-in GOOGLEFINANCE function to choose 3–5 stocks for your portfolio.

 *   Download the data as CSV files and calculate the portfolio returns.